Canada and the Netherlands v. Syrian Arab Republic: Hearings

 Both of them passed with 13 votes to 2, with Russian judge Gevorgian and Chinese judge Xue voting against the ruling.

-Canada and the Netherlands welcomed the ruling in a joint statement.
-UN Syria Commission also welcomed the ruling.
+Both Canada and the Netherlands, along with the UN Syria Commission welcomed the ruling in a joint statement.
 Human Rights Watch called the ruling a milestone toward protecting civilians.

-On 1 February 2024, the Court set the time limits for the case, specifying 3 February 2025 as the deadline for the Memorial of Canada and the Kingdom of the Netherlands, and 3 February 2026 for the Counter-Memorial of Syria.
+On 1 February 2024, the court set the time limits for the case, specifying 3 February 2025 (extended to 3 June 2025) as the deadline for the Memorial of Canada and the Kingdom of the Netherlands, and 3 February 2026 (extended to 5 October 2026) for the Counter-Memorial of Syria.